Information about Oklahoma Teacher Certification:

 *Alumni/First Year Teachers:

 At the end of every school year, we ask our alumni who are completing their first year of teaching how satisfied they are with their teacher preparation in regard to five important facets of teacher preparation using a scale of 1 (not satisfied) to 4 (very satisfied).
 Here’s how they rate their satisfaction!
-The Learner and Learning = 3.51/4.00, Content Knowledge = 3.24/4.00, Instructional Practice = 3.27/4.00, Professional Responsibility = 3.25/4.00, Use of Technology = 3.14/4.00.
+The Learner and Learning = 3.51/4.00, Content Knowledge = 3.24/4.00, Instructional Practice = 3.27/4.00, Professional Responsibility = 3.25/4.00, Use of Technology = 3.14/4.00 (2020-2021 survey results).

 Of students who are admitted to OU’s teacher education program, 95% complete their degree.

 OU teacher education graduates have very high pass rates on Oklahoma Certification Tests.
-For the 2020-21 academic year, 89% passed their Oklahoma Subject Area Test (OSAT) and 99% passed their Oklahoma Professional Teaching Exam.
+For the 2021-22 academic year, 91% passed their Oklahoma Subject Area Test (OSAT) and 93% passed their Praxis Performance Assessment Test (PPAT).

 Yes!
 The State of Oklahoma requires school principals to observe their teachers every year and rate them on teaching ability.
 OU Teacher Education graduates are highly rated whether principals choose to use the Marzano Teacher Evaluation (average score of 3.71 in spring 2021) or the Tulsa Teacher Leader Evaluation (average score of 3.68 in spring 2021, with scores above 3 indicating successful performance).